 - Different Mole sauces

-So hope you found this Mexico city travel guide useful and hope it makes travelling to Mexico City easier for you.
+So hope you found this first timer’s guide to Mexico city useful and hope it makes travelling to Mexico City easier for you.
 Hope you have a wonderful trip to Mexico City.

 Have any comments about this post?
 Please let me know in the comments and don’t forget to share the post as well.